zanppa/fg-haptic/README.md

 fg-haptic now uses UDP so fg-haptic can be launched/restarted while Flight Gear is running.

+Previously one needed to enable the protocols separately using following command line which is here for reference:

+    fgfs --telnet=5401 --generic=socket,out,20,localhost,5402,udp,ff-protocol

 If FlightGear's menu is not visible, press F10 to display it.
 In the Help menu you can find Force feedback options.
 Tune them to your liking and fly!